 What Is Zero-Based Budgeting?

-Whether you’ve just started budgeting or you’ve been at it for years, you may find yourself in this predicament: You think you’re keeping up with your money, but some of it seems to grow wings and flutter out the window at night when you’re sound asleep.
+Ever found yourself in this spot: You think you’re keeping up with your money, but some of it seems to grow wings and flutter out the window at night.
+We’ve all been there.

 What Is Zero-Based Budgeting?

-Simply put, zero-based budgeting is where all your income minus all your expenses equals zero.
+Simply put, zero-based budgeting is when all your income minus all your expenses equals zero.

-Your money won’t disappear when you’re watching and assigning every single dollar.
+But your budget should hit zero every month.
+Because you’re budgeting all those dollar bills.
+Every.
+Single.
+One.
+Your money won’t disappear when you’re watching and assigning every dollar to a specific budget line.
 This is why you need a zero-based budget.

 Zero-Based Budgeting vs. Other Budgeting Methods